pratikkanade/PDFExtractorApplication/README.md

 The project evaluates the trade-offs between open-source libraries like PyMuPDF, and BeautifulSoup versus an enterprise-grade service like Adobe PDF Services, comparing their performance, accuracy, and scalability.
 The extracted content is standardized using Docling and MarkItDown, with a comparison of their suitability for Markdown conversion.

-A full pipeline is implemented, consisting of:-
+A full pipeline is implemented, consisting of:

 Data Extraction: Parsing PDFs and scraping web pages